 Our six-month marketing campaign will seek to increase lunchtime orders by 5 percent over last year.

 “Lunchtime orders” is specific.
 A percent year over year growth is measurable and attainable.
 The goal is relevant to your business since it will increase revenue.
 You’ve given your campaign a six-month duration, so you can check back at the end to see how you did.

 Congratulations!
 You now have a SMART goal for your marketing.
 There’s still a long way to go between setting a goal and crossing the finish line.
 Next, you need to determine how you will track your progress.

-Tracking key performance indicators (KPIs)
+Tracking ROI with key performance indicators (KPIs)

 With Google Analytics, social media analytics, and marketing automation platform reporting, you have more marketing data available to you than ever before.
 It’s important to remember that just because you can track something doesn’t mean it’s an indicator of your business’s marketing success.
 You need to identify the Key Performance Indicators (KPIs) for your marketing in order to properly track your progress.

 If we look at the goal above, what metrics would best show progress?
 Daily sales, for sure.
 But, let’s say you sent out an email to your list with your BOGO lunch coupon?
 You’ll want to track how many times the coupon is redeemed, as well as the click-through rate (CTR) on the email.
 While the CTR isn’t directly indicative of a sale, it does show interest and intent.
 It indicates that what you are doing is working.

 If the promotion is featured on social media, you should track the engagements on those posts.
 How many times was it Liked, Shared, or Commented On?
 Positive social engagement is another indicator that your message is resonating.